lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 addUser can access the private state because it is declared in the Store class.
 \end{center}

 I also removed the initial user, Alice, from the store.
-Update the tests - we add one for `addUser` in isolation.
+Update the tests - we can test `addUser` in isolation.

 ```js
 describe('store', () => {